sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/spa/index.md

 {:toc}

 # Test by scripting
 To test a single page application you probably want to measure more pages than the first page (that loads the framework).
-Add you do that by using the Browsertime command/scripting.
+You do that by using the Browsertime [command/scripting](/documentation/sitespeed.io/scripting/).
 Either you use our commands or Selenium scripts.

 When you test a single page application you should add the ```--spa``` parameter to your test pages, so that Browsertime/sitespeed.io knows.
 That will enable:
 * Automatically handle URLs with #.